 When it comes to whether it is an issue or responsive web design or HDML site or if you are using any other framework like Kony or Phone gap or any other framework that you might be using to build your application.
 Right.
 Those are the key things as part of this one.
 Automating the entire quality process whether it is a CA or deployment like I talked about the virtualization of the test data.
 Right.
 All of that is a very important challenge.
 We have solutions we have implemented successfully in many of our engagements.
 So we have our framework that supports ability.

-We do have integration with Soft Labs, Appium, Galen framework, Perfecto Mobile.
+We do have integration with Soft Labs, Appium, Galen framework, Perfecto by Perforce.
 We do provide value added frameworks and services on top of these tools.
 Also, we do provide as part of our service engagement the CS/CD implementation.
 Our framework supports providing early implementation and early adoption of the automation in your mobile application life cycle management.
 Right.
 So before I go into the next section, I just want to kind of quickly get feedback.

 Harshal Vora: Yeah, as soon as we have the poll all answered, we’ll do more Q&A session.
 We’ll open the Q&A for the audience.
 Myself and Siva will go through all the questions that people have.
 So as you highlighted, the Infostretch framework is unified automation framework that will enable you to do functional automation, visual automation, degression automation, as well as, the web services and web channel automation.
 So it gives you the whole approach where you can integrate your CI/CD.
 You get very conclusive continuous delivery with one framework rather than having three or four different frameworks for each kind of automation approach.